miklrz/miklrz/README.md

 - 👋 Hi, I’m @miklrz
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and Data Scinece
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: arz.mikhail@gmail.com

 <!---
 miklrz/miklrz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.